-The City of Milton is open for business, with many ongoing changes in an effort to prevent the potential spread of the novel strain of Coronavirus known as COVID-19.
+The City of Milton is open for business, with many ongoing changes in an effort to prevent the potential spread of the novel Coronavirus strain known as COVID-19.

 Milton City officials have been working with public health and emergency services partners around the region to assess and respond to COVID-19.

 If you believe that you are experiencing symptoms, or have been exposed to virus, call your primary care doctor, an urgent care facility or your local federally qualified healthcare center.
-Please do not show up unannounced at an emergency room or healthcare facility.
+Given the choice, please do not show up unannounced at an emergency room or healthcare facility.

 Milton has put together a list of resources during the COVID-19 state of emergency, including medical assistance, senior assistance, transportation, food insecure services, food and grocery delivery services, and more.